 Obsessive-Compulsive Personality Disorder

-Untreated personality disorders can escalate until symptoms make daily life unstable and unpredictable for you, your friends, and your loved ones.
-Without professional support, negative consequences may include:
+Without appropriate treatment, personality disorders can escalate until symptoms make daily life unstable for you and your loved ones.
+Untreated personality disorders may lead to:

 • Difficult relationships with family